 Oddly, the news article that got me thinking about this Russia thing had little directly to do with Russia’s presence in Prague.
 It was an article about U.S. politics.
 To be more specific, it was about Michael Cohen, the personal attorney for U.S. President Donald Trump.

 I’ll spare you the ins and outs of American politics, but state simply that Cohen’s visit -- if it happened -- would be a big deal.
-Trump has been vocal in insisting, since his election in 2016, that his campaign did not collude with Russia.
+Trump has been very vocal in insisting, since his election in 2016, that his campaign did not collude with Russia.
 Any confirmation that Cohen, Trump’s personal friend and fixer, had met with some Russians in August of that year -- in a place Cohen denies ever visiting -- would look highly suspicious.

 The report said the Prague meeting took place at a Russian-government-owned development agency called Rossotrudnichestvo.
-I googled around one morning on my laptop in my kitchen and found Rossotrudnichestvo’s local office was located at the "Russian Center for Science & Culture."
+I googled around one morning on my laptop in my kitchen and found that Rossotrudnichestvo’s local office was located at the "Russian Center for Science & Culture."
 The address was Na Zátorce 16, less than 10 minutes on foot from where I was sitting.

 If Cohen really had been in Prague, I wanted to see where.